-The complaint must be in writing, include reasons and be made under oath.
+The complaint must be in writing and include reasons.
 It must briefly state the nature of the fault alleged to have been committed by the teacher and the relevant circumstances, including the time and place.
 The complaint shall be received by a person designated by the Minister, who shall assist any person so requesting in drawing up the complaint.

-The Minister shall send a copy of the complaint to the teacher and ask him to present observations in writing to the Minister within 10 days.
+The Minister shall send the reasons for the complaint to the teacher and ask him to present observations in writing to the Minister within 10 days.